-The bill establishes new regulations regarding the use of intelligent speed assistance devices for individuals classified as "eligible offenders," which includes those whose driver licenses have been suspended due to specific driving violations or those who have received multiple speeding tickets within a year.
-Under the new law, eligible offenders are prohibited from operating a motor vehicle unless it is equipped with a certified intelligent speed assistance device.
-They are required to install and use this device for a minimum of 12 months, provide proof of installation to the Department of Highway Safety and Motor Vehicles, and bear all associated costs unless they qualify for a discount through an affordability program.
-The devices must include a manual override function for emergency situations and must be certified by the department.
+The bill introduces regulations regarding the use of intelligent speed assistance devices for individuals classified as "eligible offenders," which includes those whose driver licenses have been suspended due to specific driving violations or those who have received multiple speeding tickets within a year.
+It mandates that these offenders must install and use an intelligent speed assistance device for a minimum of 12 months, provide proof of installation to the Department of Highway Safety and Motor Vehicles, and cover all associated costs unless they qualify for a discount through an affordability program.
+The devices must be certified, equipped with a manual override function, and the data collected must be securely maintained with limited sharing.

 Statutes affected: